Motoring expenses (VAT Notice 700/64)

 4.3 Cars leased primarily for taxi or driving instruction

 You can reclaim all of the VAT charged on the lease if the car is a qualifying car and you intend to use it primarily for:

 - hire with a driver for carrying passengers

 4.4 50% block applying to self-drive hire (daily rental) as well as leasing

 It applies if the car is hired simply to replace an off the road ordinary company car.
-The 50% block will apply from the first day of hire, but HMRC accepts that in other cases - perhaps you do not have a company car - if you hire a car for not more than 10 days to use specifically for your business, the 50% block will not apply.
+The 50% block applies from the first day of hire.
+We accept that in other cases, (for example if you do not have a company car), if you hire a car for no more than 10 days to use specifically for your business, the 50% block will not apply.